 Let’s start to plan your Carnival holiday

-Venice has a lot of alternatives, either for places to stay and “how to get”.
+Venice has a lot of alternatives, for both places to stay and “how to get to”.

 Flight and train